 One person may provide one or two of these attributes but is unlikely to provide three or four.
 Who provides these skills for your business?

-It is important the governors identify a small number of key performance indicators which allow them to monitor and evaluate business performance.
+Governance has the role of taking responsibility for achieving the predetermined purpose of the business.
+This is done by knowing what is going on and appropriately holding those responsible to account.
+Developing a reporting calendar and identify a small number of key performance indicators which allow governors to monitor and evaluate business performance.
 One example is simply completing an annual budget and cashflow and monitoring this monthly.
 This is a basic core discipline of business yet so few do this with purpose.

 The Governance framework used in DairyNZ's Farm Business Governance programme.